 "Blessed are the poor in spirit, for theirs is the Kingdom of Heaven."
 Mt 5:2

 One cannot say too often or emphasize too much that the beatitudes are a template, a frame with which to understand all of Jesus' preaching.
 Very few commentators would suggest that Jesus actually spoke all of these truths at one time and in one place.
-Rather, the beatitudes are a compilation of Jesus' preaching which were recorded in a form that made them easy to memorize.
+Rather, the beatitudes are a compilation of Jesus' preaching which was recorded in a form that made them easy to memorize.

 Without a printing press or a written form that would allow easy distribution of the sayings and teachings of Jesus, the first Christians memorized Jesus' teaching and repeated them often for their own well being and to announce the Gospel.
 While many contemporary believers still do this, it can be a dangerous practice.